renpenguin/display3d/README.md

 ## Nix/NixOS

-If you use Nix, you can install display3d from [nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/di/ddisplay3d/default.nix).
-You can install it as `pkgs.display3d`
+If you use Nix, you can install display3d from [nixpkgs](https://search.nixos.org/packages?channel=unstable&query=display3d).
+You can install it as `pkgs.display3d`, and even run it ephemerally with `nix run nixpkgs#display3d`!

 ## Cargo